groue/GRMustache/README.md

 GRMustache
 ==========

-WWDC Alert!
-Get fresh news of what the WWDC brings to GRMustache: follow [@GRMustache](http://twitter.com/GRMustache).

 GRMustache is an Objective-C implementation of the [Mustache](http://mustache.github.com/) logic-less template engine, for MacOS 10.6, iPhoneOS 3.0 and iOS 4.0

 It supports the following Mustache features: